-I am going to enjoy this day and I am not going to worry about tomorrow and I am going to take one day at a time.
-God has it all under control and He is the light at the end of the tunnel.
+I am not going to worry about tomorrow and I am going to take one day at a time because God still has it all under control and He is the light at the end of the tunnel.